-Depreciation ratios that electricity network assets have for the RP 2020-23 are given in table 43 below.
+Depreciation ratios that electricity network assets have for the RP 2024-27 are given in the table below (Regulatory depreciation ratios for electricity assets).
 Where economical depreciation is the normal depreciation time, if an asset is fully functional after that time it might get an extended lifetime and be included in the RAB up to the maximal depreciation time.
 The maximal depreciation time is a 25% extension compared to the economical depreciation time.

-55 No planned investments or disposals.
+57 No planned investments or disposals.